curtistinkers/wptheme-twentytwentyfive-child-template/README.md

-# `replace-tags` script usage
+# WordPress Child Theme Generator

-This script replaces placeholder tags in key files to quickly scaffold a new WordPress child theme.
+Teh `replace-tags` script script replaces placeholder tags in key files to quickly scaffold a new WordPress child theme.
 The `scripts/` folder may be deleted after use if desired.

 ## Requirements